 This study programme is specifically designed to support students who will need to complete GCSE resits in both English and Maths.
-Emphasis is placed on skills development at this level and so a supportive programme of maths and English is compulsory within the course and will make up the bulk hours of study during the year.
+The College Diploma places emphasis on skills development at this level and so a supportive programme of maths and English is compulsory within the course and will make up the bulk hours of study during the year.

 You will build a portfolio based around evidence generated by the various assessment methods in each unit.
 You are expected to work on multiple assessments at any one time.
 You will be assessed through practical demonstrations, logbooks and performance records, written reports and essays, presentations, workbooks, discussions and vivas.

 Maths and English will be assessed through course work, controlled assessment and final exam.

 Your attendance will be monitored, with expectations that it is maintained above 95% at all times.

 A mum-of-four and former single parent says the learning style and support of Derby College enabled her to gain a degree.

 Lisa Pipes, 37, combined bringing up her young family with a two-year Foundation Degree in Criminal Justice and Offender Management.
 In her third year at the Roundhouse she combined that with a BA in Security and Offender Management to graduate with a 2.1.